kdidenko/tabsaver/README.md

-# TabSaver v 1
+# TabSaver v1.x

-TabSaver is an ultimate tool for storing and managing Google Chrome's session before closing the browser.
+TabSaver is a simple and lightweight Google Chrome Extension for saving, synchronizing and restoring the list of opened tabs before closing the browser.

 Have you ever faced a mess of tabs in your browser?
-Do you want to save a lot of information and at the same time not to spend much time?
-TabSaver will help you to save the Google Chrome session.
+Do you want to browse a lot of information and at the same time not to spend much time organizing your browser tabs?
+TabSaver will help you!

-TabSaver.
-Easy and simple way to sort and save Google Chrome session tabs in the browser.
+TabSaver - is an easy way to sort, select and save the list of opened browser tabs instantly.
 There’s no need to be annoyed with too many confusing tabs in Chrome.
-You can shut down the browser at any time and access it from anywhere.

-The same tabs will be re-opened.
-One click will save one hour every day which you can use in a better way.
-Designed by a group of ITO-Global experts with a simple and user-friendly interface with makes it easy to save Chrome sessions.
+You can shut down the browser at any time and continue your navigation from anywhere - saved tabs will be simply re-opened.
+One click will save your minutes every day which you can use later in a better way.

-It converts all your tabs into the list by only clicking one button.
-Now, it’s easily to work with a lot of information in browser and not thinking about it sudden disappearance.
+Designed by a group of Free Open Source Software enthusiasts, with a simple and user-friendly interface in mind, making it extremely easy to save your browsing sessions by converting all your opened tabs into the synchronizable list with just one click.
+Now, it is easy to work with a lot of information in a browser without worry about its persistence.